');

 About Akron, IA

-Akron is a small community in Iowa with a population of 1,660 residents.
-The median household income is $59,706 per year, which is near the national average.
-The median age in Akron is 42.5 years.
+Akron is a small town located in Iowa with a population of 1,660 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $59,706 per year, which is 21% below the national median of $75,149.
+The median age of 42.5 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Akron, IA